Everest Base Camp Trek - 12 Days

 Day 10:

 As you leave Pangboche, you will walk back on the same path that brought you from the iconic Namche Bazaar.
-You hike through the rhododendron and juniper forest, passing Tengboche.
-Continue until you reach Namche Bazaar.
+The first part of the walk is through alpine terrain, with incredible views of snow-capped peaks such as Ama Dablam, Thamserku, and distant glimpses of Everest.
+You hike through the rhododendron and juniper forest.
+As we cross through a suspension bridge, we stop on the way to visit Tengboche monastery, one of the important spiritual centers in the Khumbu region.
+Continue until you reach Namche Bazaar, often called the gateway to everest.
 You can now celebrate the completion of the epic EBC trek.

 Max Altitude: 3,440 meters Meals: Breakfast, Lunch & DinnerAccommodation: Tea HouseDuration: 6-7 hoursDistance: 13.5 Km